jahua/CareLoop/preliminary-studies/w8-chatbot-framework/architecture design.md

 To strengthen determinism, auditability, and resilience, we adopt the following LangGraph patterns:

 - **Persistent Checkpointing**: Use a checkpointer (e.g., Postgres/Redis) keyed by `session_id` to create immutable, replayable checkpoints per node, tagged with prompt/version metadata and consent flags for HIPAA/GDPR audit trails.
-- **Typed State with Reducers**: Define a strongly typed state (e.g., OCEAN vector, confidence, evidence log) with reducer semantics that clamp cumulative updates to {−1, 0, +1} and preserve provenance (turn indices, snippets).
+- **Typed State with Reducers**: Define a strongly typed state (e.g., p̂_t, confidence, evidence log) with reducer semantics that clamp cumulative updates to {−1, 0, +1} and preserve provenance (turn indices, snippets).
 - **Subgraphs and Middleware**: Compose D–R–E as subgraphs and insert safety as cross-cutting middleware (pre/post-LLM) to centralize PII redaction, moderation, and escalation.
 - **Conditional Edges**: Encode clinical policies as edges (confidence gating; violation → refusal/escalation; RAG outage → conservative branch) to realize graceful degradation deterministically.
 - **Parallel Retrieval**: Fan-out to multiple retrievers (guidelines, institutional protocols, recency index) and merge by safety-criticality to reduce latency and improve coverage.